-Professor Frederick Ward Putnam, then curator of the Peabody Museum at Harvard, was involved with the World's Colombian Exposition from the start was and the first to call for a museum to be created from the collections at the Exposition.
-He is often considered the founder of the museum.
+Professor Frederick Ward Putnam, then curator of the Peabody Museum at Harvard, was involved with the World's Columbian Exposition from the start and was the first to call for a museum to be created from the collections at the Exposition.
+He is often considered the founder of The Field Museum.
 Putnam was the head of the Department of Ethnology at the Exposition and responsible for collecting and organizing “rare human exotic” exhibits.
 However, he was determined to make his exhibits a display of anthropological artifacts instead of a "cabinet of curiosities" and devised a plan for an exhibition called “A Panorama of History of the Human Race in the New World.”
 The plan contained his ideas for a permanent museum and the details as to how the museum would function.
 Putnam published his opinions in the Chicago Tribune on May 31, 1890 and spoke in front of local bodies on the subject.

-"Not to take advantage of the golden opportunity now offered …would simply be choosing to remain in the darkness of ignorance when one of the brightest lights for culture is within reach” (Bardoe, 2011)
+"Not to take advantage of the golden opportunity now offered …would simply be choosing to remain in the darkness of ignorance when one of the brightest lights for culture is within reach.”
+(Bardoe, 2011)

 In September, 1890, he presented this plan to the Committee on Permanent Organization, who were enthusiastic but short of funds.
 Putnam then took his plan to the Commercial Club of Chicago on November 28, 1891, calling on Chicago’s businessmen to provide the support that was needed to create a great public museum.
 It was at this meeting that Putnam gained the interest of Edward E. Ayer, the man who pushed the hardest for the museum.
 From 1893 to 1894 Putnam guided the direction and the scope of the museum, but often clashed with the Chicago business elite who provided the financial backing and had their own idea for the purposes of the museum.
-Putnam moved on from the Field Museum and went on to organize the American Museum of Natural History's Anthropolgy Department from 1894 to 1903 and the University of California's Anthropology Department from 1903 to 1909.
+Putnam left the Museum and went on to organize the American Museum of Natural History's Anthropology Department from 1894 to 1903 and the University of California's Anthropology Department from 1903 to 1909.

 “You want to talk to me about that darned museum.”